EdwardLiuyc/StaticMapping/README.md

 - mrvm output to a special format data file and can be transformed to pcd independently
 - gravity alignment (in pose extrapolator)
 - improve the tool (pcd to las)
-- add illustration of some important parameters
+- add illustration for some important parameters
 - full support for all kinds of pointcloud
 - totally independent with ROS
 - try SQlite to manage submap memory
 - isam optimizer should not be involved with pointcloud type
 - Introduce a PoseGraph class to handle all things for back-end

+## Something involved with multi-trajectory-situation
+- **use enu instead of utm in multi-traj situation**
+- finish multi-trajectory map builder

 # Tried
 - tried folly, libcds (intending to used instead of tbb) but they are not very freindly to use and not like stl containers